 No. A licensing agreement must be signed by all parties for development, sale, or marketplace consumption for a patent to be considered licensed.

 During the nomination process, we ask for a Statement of Impact: a few sentences that describe how the nominee’s commercialization efforts have affected public welfare and the overall economic development within his/her community.
 Use this opportunity to express how you believe the nominee has achieved commercialization success.

 Is there a deadline during the last day of submission?

 All submissions are due at the end of each nomination period by 11:59PM EST. All nominations submitted after this deadline will be under consideration for the following nomination period.

-The Senior Member dues structure, as dictated by the NAI Board of Directors, is arranged so that the payments are half of the Fellow dues.
+The Senior Member dues structure is set at $250 annually.
 Senior Members are welcomed into our global community of innovators and have access to the platforms available including our new mentorship platform.